kenmonks/lurch/lde/src/experimental/readme.md

 * `Declare` - an LC used to define global constants.
 Always appears at the top of the document.
 * `Rule` - an LC that defines a rule.
 It must be a given environment.
 * `Theorem` - a claim environment that the user wants to prove, and then use as a new rule after that.
+* `Proof` - a claim environment that the user wants to have validate.
+If a Theorem immediately precedes a Proof, their order is interchanged before validation.
+* `Subs` - a special rule marked for use with the Substitution tool.
 * `BIH` - a blatant instantiation hint.
 Allows the user to provide an explicit instantiation of some rule in the document.
 * `Cases` - a special rule marked for use with the Cases tool.
 * `Consider` - this proposition should be added to the list of user propositions for the purpose of creating instantiations, but it has no propositional form itself, so it is neither claimed or assumed as part of the document's propositional meaning.